rohitsingh3688/issapitestrunner/README.md

 # Steps:
 1. Install git and setup in local using link -> https://github.com/git-guides/install-git
 2. Install node and npm and setup in local using link -> https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
-3. Create a folder gitrepo and clone the repo https://github.com/rohitsingh3688/issapitestrunner.git using command: git clone https://github.com/rohitsingh3688/issapitestrunner.git
+3. Create a folder gitrepo, navigate inside the folder and clone the repo https://github.com/rohitsingh3688/issapitestrunner.git using command : git clone https://github.com/rohitsingh3688/issapitestrunner.git
 4. Open windows command prompt, go to the above folder location gitrepo/issapitestrunner and run command npm install